 The U.S. and Monaco enjoy excellent relations, which both countries seek to maintain and strengthen.
 Monaco is the second-smallest independent state in the world and is linked closely to France through several treaties and agreements.
 For more than 150 years, Monaco and the U.S. have worked together as partners and friends, and they established full diplomatic relations in 2006.
-The two share a strong commitment to international cooperation in addressing some of the world's greatest challenges and opportunities, seeking to promote greater freedom, transparency, and human rights.
+The

 Bilateral Economic Relations